joejean/JoeJean-blog/content/articles/Blog/Programming/blog-hosting-from-heroku-to-githubpages.md

 Title: Moving My Personal Website from Heroku to Github Pages
 Date: 2015-11-08 09:07
 Tags: python,pelican, githubpages
-Slug: deploying-my-personal-website-tp-github-pages
+Slug: deploying-my-personal-website-to-github-pages
 Author: Joe Jean

 When I first built my personal website I deployed it to Heroku.
 At that time Heroku was the best option for me because it offered a free tier and it was relatively easy to use.
-But one thing I did not like about it was that the application dyno--the container that handles all the HTTP traffic to the site-- would go to sleep if my website receives no traffic in a 30-minute period.
+But one thing I did not like about it was that the application dyno&mdash;the container that handles all the HTTP traffic to the site&mdash; would go to sleep if my website receives no traffic in a 30-minute period.
 Consequently the next time someone tries to access the site it will take longer to load as the dyno will need to wake up first.

 The site is built with [Pelican](http://docs.getpelican.com/en/3.6.3/) which is a static site generator written in Python.
 A static site generator basically takes text written in a plain text markup format such as Markdown and converts it to HTML pages using predefined templates.
 So, after defining the templates for my website, whenever I need to publish new content such as this article I only need to write raw text in a MarkDown file and Pelican will handle the rest for me.
 Among other advantages, this approach is easy to use and results in a really fast website that can be easily deployed to GitHub Pages.